Automobile auxiliary power outlet: Electrical outlet

 The use of cigarette lighter receptacles to supply 12 volt DC power is an example of backward compatibility to a de facto standard.
 As a power connector, the lighter receptacle is larger, harder to use and less reliable than other DC connectors.
+There are two prong threaded plugs to stop the plug from falling out due to vibrations.

 Cigarette lighter receptacles are in widespread use in many highway vehicles and some boats.
 Portable cigarette lighter receptacles attached to cables and alligator clips for connection directly to car batteries are available for temporary use.
 In newer vehicles, one or more USB connectors may also be provided.
 Plus in newer cars, the power output from the lighter plug is so reliable that it can charge laptops, without any voltage problems.

 Standardized 12 volt DC automobile plugs are defined in the United States by UL Standard 2089 regarding vehicle battery adapters.
 This standard covers plugs and cord sets that insert into cigarette lighter receptacles.
 In Europe, 12 volt plugs and sockets are not specially regulated and do not require approvals for the CE mark.

 The male plug is sometimes used to feed power into a vehicle to recharge its battery because it usually has no regulatory circuitry between the outlet and the car battery.
 For instance, portable solar battery maintainers generally connect to a vehicle's battery in this manner.
 Trickle chargers also sometimes connect in this way, eliminating the need to leave a vehicle's hood open, as well as eliminating the possibility of reversed polarity.
 Most cars nowadays are designed with a battery-negative earthing system and therefore have a +12V positive power distribution.
 In such a case, the centre pin of a plug/socket will be +12V DC and the outer casing 0V.
 While polarity is not an issue for a cigarette lighter, it is prudent to verify the correct matching of polarities when connecting other kinds of accessories.

 In some models, the cigarette lighter outlet is not powered when the ignition key is removed and charging is not possible, though modification of the fuse box may allow unlocking continuous power output, by establishing a parallel circuit from a continuously powered fuse slot through a "piggyback" connector.

 Since the cigarette lighter socket was originally designed only to heat a cigarette lighter, repurposing these sockets as generic power connectors can lead to many problems.
 In addition to the issues with partially-compatible physical dimensions, the plugs can vibrate out of the socket under normal driving conditions, owing to poor retention.
 Also, there have been reports of melted plug tips due to poor contact and heat generation from ohmic resistance.